hackclub/some-assembly-required/guide/math/boolean-logic.md

 ![xnor](https://user-images.githubusercontent.com/621904/168848632-9e62e088-3dbf-4007-a435-fe34e6fb4c8b.png)

-`XNOR` is always false unless the inputs are the same.
+`XNOR` is true if the inputs are the same, false if they're different. `XNOR` is the opposite of `XOR`.

 | In | Out |